 - Hybrid Search Engines or Mixed Results Search Engines use a combination of automated and directory based results

 If you search for anything in your favorite crawler based search engine, almost instantly you will be presented with results that the engine has collected.
 The results will be the search engine’s best guess at judging what you wanted to find, based on what your search phrase was.
 However, search engines do make mistakes and irrelevant pages will be listed, but with a little patience, you’ll eventually find what you’re looking for.
+Marcus Pitts, an SEO Agency pro and Google guru, wrote a really solid post that covers one of the important parts of SEO basics – Algo updates.
+I recommend you check it out afterwords!

 So, just how do search engines determine relevancy?
-Well, thats a closely guarded secret, but we can make a general assumption that all major search engines follow the general rules listed below:
+Well, that’s a closely guarded secret, but we can make a general assumption that all major search engines follow the general rules listed below:

 Search Engine Ranking